Quit Smoking this Year - For Good

-Tobacco contains nicotine, which is addictive and makes you crave your next cigarette.
+Tobacco contains nicotine, which is the addictive substance that makes you crave your next cigarette.
 It is suppressing these cravings that is the target of most smoking cessation medications and techniques, of which nicotine patches, gum and prescription tablets are just a few on the market these days.
 Stopping smoking entirely means you will have to find more healthier habits and change your outlook and behaviour in order to overcome the nicotine withdrawal symptoms.

 To quit, you need gargantuan willpower.
 Every time you want a cigarette, you need the self-discipline to say no. You will have to walk away from the shops, ignore the array of products behind the till on a milk run and find another anchor within your social group.
 You will have to remind yourself that smoking is harmful to your health and exercise self-control each time you are tempted.

-The best is to go cold turkey; throw out the cigarettes and don't look back.
+There are two approaches -going cold turkey and throwing out the cigarettes and not looking back.
 But if this is not the approach for you, nicotine replacement therapy can control your urges.

 - Decide on a date

 Pick a date sometime in the future - hopefully the near future - and stick to it.

 - Go Smokeless